 I do not think I have done anything wrong.
 Can I ignore the enquiry?

 No, you must deal with it or HMRC may believe you are hiding something and take extra steps to obtain more information.

 I do not have time to deal with an enquiry just now.
 Can I ask them to deal with someone else now and look at my records next year?

 You can approach HMRC to explain your current circumstances.
 In most cases they will be prepared to give you extra time to answer their enquiries, but they will still proceed.

 What special rights might I have in an enquiry?

-Article 6 of the European Convention on Human Rights (the Human Rights Act) gives you special rights because although tax errors and penalties are not normally considered to be criminal offences in the UK, they could be so considered in Europe.
+Article 6 of the European Convention on Human Rights (enacted in UK law by the Human Rights Act) gives you special rights because although tax errors and penalties are not normally considered to be criminal offences in the UK, they could be so considered in Europe.
 This is the case where penalties are substantial and are due to dishonest or reckless conduct.

 What are these extra rights I am given under the Human Rights Act?

 - You have the right to a fair trial by an independent and impartial tribunal;

 - You have the right to be presumed innocent until proved guilty;